Contents

 - images

-We strongly encourage you to include something which will give us an understanding of your director’s visual ideas for the film.
+We strongly encourage you to include something that will give us an understanding of your director’s visual ideas for the film.

 Finance and budget